The Ancestor's Tale: “Canterbury”

 The authors speculate about the origin of life, from Darwin's "warm little pond" through J. B. S. Haldane and Alexander Oparin’s “primordial soup”, the Miller–Urey experiment and Spiegelman's Monster.
 In 1952, Stanley Miller and Harold Urey mixed methane, ammonia, hydrogen and water and sparked it with electricity.
 The product included seven amino acids, among them glycine, aspartic acid and alanine, among the twenty used to make proteins.
 In 1965, Sol Spiegelman seeded test tubes with enterobacteria phage Qbeta, and found it was subject to variation and selection.
 RNA can catalyze chemical reactions (like an enzyme) and store information (like DNA), indicating that it may have been the first replicator.
 The discovery of life near hydrothermal vents indicates that life may have begun deep underwater, or underground.

 “The Host’s Return”

 Dawkins, in the spirit of Stuart Kauffman, speculates on what would happen if evolution were “rerun”.
-He notes that eyes have evolved as many as twenty times convergently.
-Several species have evolved gliding, including colugos, flying squirrels and sugar gliders.
-From so simple a beginning, flight has evolved at least four times in insects, pterosaurs, birds and bats.
-Echolocation has also evolved at least four times (in oilbirds, cave swiftlets, toothed whales and, again, bats.
+Eyes have evolved as many as forty times convergently, as Dawkins describes in "The Forty-Fold Path to Enlightenment" in Climbing Mount Improbable.
+Several species have evolved gliding: colugos, flying squirrels and sugar gliders.
+From so simple a beginning, flight has evolved at least four times (in insects, pterosaurs, birds and bats).
+Echolocation has also evolved at least four times (in oilbirds, cave swiftlets, cetaceans and, again, bats) as Dawkins describes in "Making Tracks Through Animal Space" in The Blind Watchmaker.
 However, as seen in “The Rhizobium’s Tale”, wheels seem to have evolved only once, in bacteria.
 Similarly, syntactic language seems to have evolved only once, in humans.

 He concludes that science gives meaning to human existence: “Not only did evolution happen, it eventually led to beings capable of comprehending the process, and even of comprehending how they came to comprehend it.”